dotnet/runtime/docs/coreclr/stackwalking.md

 ---
 Author: Rudi Martin ([@Rudi-Martin](https://github.com/Rudi-Martin)) - 2008

 The CLR makes heavy use of a technique known as stack walking (or stack crawling).
-This involves iterating the sequence of calls frames for a particular thread, from the most recent (the thread's current function) back down to the base of the stack.
+This involves iterating the sequence of call frames for a particular thread, from the most recent (the thread's current function) back down to the base of the stack.

 The runtime uses stack walks for a number of purposes: